Toucaan/toucaan.docs/blog/2023-04-01-using-git-submodules-as-package-manager/index.md

 git push -u origin MyProject
 ```

-Note that I have also labeled the `MyProject` branch as the new origin of my _instance of_ the Toucaan submodule.
+Note that `MyProject` branch is also labeled as the new `origin` for my _instance of_ the Toucaan submodule.

 ### Managing Remote Repositories

-This is what the remote urls will look inside your instance of the Toucaan submodule upon installation:
+This is what the original remote urls will look like inside the Toucaan submodule upon installation:

 ```git
 $ git remote -v